lewdguri/odin-rps/README.md

 # odin-rps
-rock paper scissors for the odin project
+This repository contains the neccessary code and resources for the odin project's rock paper scissors assignment.